-Code means the United States Internal Revenue Code of 1986, as amended.
+Code means the United States Internal Revenue Code of 1986, as amended, including any successor statute, regulation and guidance thereto.

-Committee means the committee of the Board of Directors to which the Board of Directors has delegated power to act under or pursuant to the provisions of the Plan.
+Committee means the committee of the Board of Directors to which the Board of Directors has delegated power to act under or pursuant to the provisions of the Plan the composition of which shall at all times satisfy the provisions of Section 162(m) of the Code.